Questions People Ask About Cancer

 - Staying out of the sun between the hours of 10 a.m. and 4 p.m.

 - Wearing a hat, shirt, and sunglasses when you are in the sun

-- Using sunscreen with a sun protection factor (SPF) of 30 or higher
+- Using broad-spectrum sunscreen with a sun protection factor (SPF) of at least 30

 - Not using tanning beds or sun lamps

-See the “Sun and UV Exposure” section of our website to learn more about the link between UV exposure and skin cancer and to learn how to protect yourself and the people you care about from UV skin damage.
+See the “Ultraviolet (UV) Radiation” section of our website to learn more about the link between UV exposure and skin cancer and to learn how to protect yourself and the people you care about from UV skin damage.